d2l-ai/d2l-en/chapter_introduction/index.md

 checks to see, for each parameter, which way the training set loss would move if you perturbed that parameter just a small amount.
-It then updates
+It then updates the parameter
-the parameter in the direction that may reduce the loss.
+in the direction that lowers the loss.

 ## Kinds of Machine Learning Problems

 The wake word problem in our motivating example is just one among many problems that machine learning can tackle.
-To motivate the reader further and provide us with some common language when we talk about more problems throughout the book, in the following we list a sampling of machine learning problems.
+To motivate the reader further and provide us with some common language that will follow us throughout the book, we now provide a broad overview of the landscape of machine learning problem formulations.
-We will constantly refer to
-our aforementioned concepts
-such as data, models, and training techniques.

 ### Supervised Learning

-Supervised learning addresses the task of predicting labels given input features.
+Supervised learning describes tasks where we are given a dataset containing both features and labels and tasked with producing a model to predict the labels given input features.
 Each feature--label pair is called an example.
 Sometimes, when the context is clear, we may use the term *examples* to refer to a collection of inputs, even when the corresponding labels are unknown.
-Our goal is to produce a model that maps any input to a label prediction.

-To ground this description in a concrete example, if we were working in healthcare, then we might want to predict whether or not a patient would have a heart attack.
-This observation, "heart attack" or "no heart attack", would be our label.
-The input features might be vital signs such as heart rate, diastolic blood pressure, and systolic blood pressure.

-The supervision comes into play because for choosing the parameters, we (the supervisors) provide the model with a dataset consisting of labeled examples, where each example is matched with the ground-truth label.
+The supervision comes into play because for choosing the parameters, we (the supervisors) provide the model with a dataset consisting of labeled examples.
 In probabilistic terms, we typically are interested in estimating the conditional probability of a label given input features.
 While it is just one among several paradigms within machine learning,